Pink Dolphin Watching in Hong Kong - Photo 1, Pink Dolphin Watching in Hong Kong

 Dolphin Watching

-North Lantau is the ideal spot to see pink dolphins.
-However, please note that dolphins are fairly unpredictable creatures, so we cannot guarantee a sighting.
-The chances of spotting them depend on various natural and weather-related factors.
+North Lantau offers a prime location for spotting pink dolphins.
+However, please note that dolphins are fairly unpredictable creatures, and sightings cannot be guaranteed due to various natural and weather-related factors.

 Included